 - a.
 20+ hours a week for rotation - b.
-Expected to be able to come in after hours/weekends to complete experiments - c.
-Respect a schedule since you are working with other people - d.
-Account for an absence ie EMAIL - e.
-Familiarize with publications assigned by the mentor - f.
-Written assessment reports will be kept on file a.
-When the student enters the laboratory, the mentor and student will agree on and write up reasonable goals.
+Expected to come in after hours/weekends to complete experiments if necessary. - c.
+Students must respect the schedule arranged for them by their rotation supervisor. - d.
+Familiarize with publications assigned by the mentor - e.
+Written reports will be required at the commencement and conclusion of each rotation on forms provided and kept on file